-Introducing Personal Protective Equipment into your business Personal Protective Equipment (PPE) protects users against any adverse health and safety risks they may encounter at work.
-In a wider sense, it forms an integral part of a company’s health and safety management culture, policies and procedures.
-Failure to implement the correct PPE can severely affect the health of your employees, and in turn, leaves your company open to HSE penalties.
+Personal Protective Equipment In The Workplace Personal Protective Equipment (PPE) protects you against any adverse health & safety risks you may encounter at work.
+It also forms an integral part of your health and safety management culture, policies and procedures.
+If you fail to implement the correct PPE into your business you’re open to HSE penalties.
+How can you introduce effective personal protective equipment in the workplace?
 Personal Protective Equipment failings in the fire service

-Recent research has uncovered that firefighters are being exposed to dangerously high levels of harmful chemicals due to having to re-wear their contaminated PPE.
-Subsequently, the research has uncovered that there is a higher rate of cancer among firefighters compared to other professions.
+Recent research has uncovered that firefighters are exposed to dangerously high levels of harmful chemicals due to re-wearing contaminated PPE.
+Firefighters also have a higher chance of developing cancer than other professionals.

-Chris Moore, a spokesperson for the Fire Brigades Union, has called for better protective equipment and for it to be more readily available to firefighters.
-Simply wearing Personal Protective Equipment isn’t sufficient enough to protect users from hazardous chemicals.
-The PPE needs to be maintained, washed and cleaned appropriately in order to rid the harmful chemicals completely.
-However, there currently are no industry-recognised regulations for the cleaning of firefighter equipment, its down to each individual brigade to determine what’s suitable.
-Without an industry regulation, PPE standards will no doubt vary up and down the country.
+The Fire Brigades Union has called for PPE improvements.
+They also want PPE to be more readily available to firefighters.
+Simply wearing PPE isn’t enough to protect you from hazardous chemicals.
+You need to maintain, wash and clean your PPE to rid the harmful chemicals it comes into contact with.
+However, there currently are no industry-recognised regulations for the cleaning of firefighter equipment.
+It’s down to each individual brigade to determine what’s suitable.
+This means industry PPE standards vary nationwide.

-We asked Wayne Dunning, Health & Safety Manager at ELAS, for his thoughts on the recent findings.
+We asked Wayne Dunning, our Health & Safety Manager, for his thoughts on the recent findings.

-“Additionally, suitable training should have been undertaken so that firefighters know how to correctly wear, clean and maintain their equipment.
-It is slightly more difficult to monitor PPE compliance considering there are no industry recognised regulations, however there are certain HSE legislations that need to be followed regardless.”
+“This is surprising as firefighters should be aware of the risks when it comes to harmful substances and the use of PPE.
+Suitable training should have been undertaken so firefighters know how to correctly clean and maintain their equipment.
+It’s difficult to monitor PPE compliance considering there are no industry recognised regulations.
+However there are HSE legislations that need to be followed.”

-PPE can be a life saver as it reduces the ill health effects that hazardous substances can bring.
-As an employer, if you fail to provide adequate PPE then you aren’t just risking the livelihood of your employees, you’re also risking ruining your own life.
+Personal protective equipment in the workplace can be a life saver as it reduces the ill health effects of hazardous substances.
+If you fail to provide adequate PPE then you are risking the livelihood of both your employees and yourself.
 The absence of PPE will undoubtedly affect your employees’ health, but it will also affect your business and its reputation.
-Quite often, there are costly multi-thousand pound payouts resulting from PPE non compliance.
+Quite often, there are multi-thousand pound payouts resulting from PPE non compliance.